rauf-mifteev/DLND_Quadcopter_Training/README.md

 # Quadcopter Training Project for Udacity Deep Learning Nanodedree

 ## Project overview
-This is dog breed classifier project for Udacity's Machine Learning Engineer Nanodegree program.
+This is Quadcopter Training project for Udacity's Deep Learning Nanodegree program.
 In this project, I build and train **Reinforcement Learning** model in **Jupiter Notebook** using **Keras** .
 This code must be able to:

 ## Prerequisites